Menu

 Day 11: Fukui

-We arrive at the beautiful hillside temple of Eiheiji (Temple of Eternal Peace), where we overnight at its shukubo lodging.
-This large Zen Buddhist temple and monastery was founded in 1244 by the famous priest Dogen Zenji and belongs to the Soto School, Japan’s largest Zen Buddhist sect.
+In the afternoon, you arrive at the beautiful hillside temple of Eiheiji (Temple of Eternal Peace), where you overnight at its shukubo lodging.
+This large Zen Buddhist temple and monastery was founded in 1244 by the prominent priest Dogen Zenji and belongs to the Soto School, Japan’s largest Zen Buddhist sect.
 Here you can experience a Zazen meditation session, wander its forested paths and covered walkways, and sample shojin-ryori (traditional Buddhist vegetarian fare) for dinner and breakfast.
 The temple stay offers a very unique opportunity to experience Zen culture in a historic setting and welcoming environment.

 Breakfast, Lunch, Dinner